 Kiosk is seeking submissions of artist-made postcards, mail art, and writings for a rolling open call.
-The deadline for submissions to arrive at the gallery is May 10th, 2021.
+Deadline: submissions must be postmarked by May 10th, 2021.

 We will add submissions to the gallery walls as they come in (after a brief quarantine).
 A selection of works including all participating artist will be on view during open hours and by appointment as safety permits – check our website for up to date info on closures and social distancing requirements.

 Two guest-curators, A. Andresia and marcus scott williams, will each select highlights from the submissions to display as groupings on the walls of the gallery, and to share on Instagram.
 Andresia and williams will also share their own creative responses to their experiences of 2020 and the work they reviewed.
 Watch for those interactions this spring!

 After the show, we will be looking for opportunities for this archive to go to an institution that can maintain it long term as a primary source for what artists were thinking at this moment.

 If you need assistance with materials, we can send you a packet of blank postcards and stamps to get you started – please contact us with your address and we’ll put it in the mail right away!

 Requirements: Work should be two-dimensional (flat), and a maximum of 8.5 x 11 inches (one side).
 All media will be accepted, but must be able to go through the mail (using an envelope is fine).
 Multiple works may be submitted.
 Any kind of imagery or text will be accepted, but we reserve the right to use our discretion so as not to display works that are racist or include hate speech.

 Front of work: Put your images, or any writing you want displayed, on the front of the work, as that is the side we’ll display and post.